ogobrecht/console/README.md

   API](https://developers.google.com/web/tools/chrome-devtools/console/api).
   This means, the same method names are provided, the parameters differs a little bit to fit our needs in PL/SQL.
-Not all methods making sense in a PL/SQL instrumentation tool and therefore these six are not implemented: dir, dirxml, group, groupCollapsed, groupEnd and countReset (instead we have count_end and we ignore the line number, where the count occurred).
+Not all methods making sense in a PL/SQL instrumentation tool (we have no direct screen) and therefore these six are not implemented: dir, dirxml, group, groupCollapsed, groupEnd and countReset (instead we have count_end and we ignore the line number, where the count occurred).
 For the two \*_end methods we use snake case instead of camel case for readability:
   - [X] `console.error` (level 1=error)
   - [X] `console.warn` (level 2=warning)
   - [X] `console.info` (level 3=info)